-An Act to apply the New Tax System Price Exploitation Code of the Commonwealth as a law of Western Australia, to make a consequential amendment to the Competition Policy Reform (Western Australia) Act 1996, and for other purposes.
+An Act to apply the New Tax System Price Exploitation Code of the Commonwealth as a law of Western Australia, to make a consequential amendment to the Competition Policy Reform (Western Australia) Act 1996 2, and for other purposes.

-The Parliament of Western Australia enacts as follows:

 Part 1 — Preliminary

 1. Short title